-Since 1970, Florida Atlantic University’s (FAU) School of Social Work has provided well-regarded, highly sought academic degrees.
-Students are attracted to our programs because of the ethical, practice-relevant, rigor with which our graduates are prepared for employment.
-In 2014, there were more FAU Bachelor of Social Work (BSW) graduates than any other university in the state.
-The Master of Social Work (MSW) program, inaugurated in 2000, will have produced its 1000th graduate in 2016; and the MSW in 2014-15 was FAU’s third largest graduate degree cohort.
-Our BSW and MSW graduates are nationally renowned for the depth of their clinical expertise, and are in great demand as senior practitioners, and health, mental health, and human service leaders.
-Our program enjoys national recognition in other ways.
-In 2015, for example, the FAU School of Social Work was ranked fifth nationally by Graduateprograms.com in its assessment of 7500 students of social work nation-wide under the category of for “Value”, defined as: How satisfied are you with your graduate program?
-Did you make the right choice?
-Would you choose this program again?
+Since 1970, the Sandler School of Social Work has provided well-regarded, highly sought academic degrees.
+Students are attracted to our programs because of the ethical, practice-relevant rigor with which our graduates are prepared for employment.
+With more than 700 declared Social Work majors, our Bachelor of Social Work (BSW) program is the largest in the state of Florida.
+The Master of Social Work (MSW) program, inaugurated in 2000, graduated its 1,000thgraduate in 2016.
+Our BSW and MSW graduates are nationally renowned for their depth of clinical expertise and are in great demand as senior practitioners and health, mental health and human service leaders.

-The School of Social Work has 696 BSW students and 291 at the MSW level in 2015-16.
-We employ 21 faculty; 28 adjunct instructors; and have 802 active field education instructors across 229 agency settings in six Florida counties.
-All are deeply committed to graduating the high quality professionals for which we have become nationally prominent.
-In addition, our research faculty produce cutting edge scholarship that is brought back into the classroom and which transforms professional practice, continuously seeking the most cost effective, ethical, and humane means of addressing some of the most significant social problems our society confronts.
+The Sandler School of Social Work employs 33 faculty and 28 adjunct instructors, as well as 802 active field education instructors across 229 agency settings in six Florida counties.
+All are deeply committed to graduating the high-quality professionals for which we have become nationally prominent.
+In addition, our research faculty produce cutting-edge scholarship that is brought back into the classroom and which transforms professional practice, continuously seeking the most cost-effective, ethical and humane means of addressing some of the most significant social problems our society confronts.